 Every time you change your address or change your name you need to update your details on the electoral roll.
 There is no need to reapply to be a general postal voter if one of the circumstances listed above still apply to you.

-When you register to be a general postal voter using the forms below, you can also apply to receive ballot papers for state and local government elections.
+When you register to be a general postal voter using the forms above, you can also apply to receive ballot papers for state and local government elections.
 Refer to the form for your state or territory for more details.

 If you are unsure contact your local AEC office for further information.